 There have been some years in the past where it took an effort for me to get into the holiday spirit.
 If decorating the tree did not work, then baking special holiday cookies usually did the trick.
 I am sure that some of you have had the same difficulty from time to time.

 Consider the following if you need some help getting into the right “holiday” frame of mind:

 Downtown Ice Skating Rink.
-Ice skating at St. Rose of Lima Park (7th & K Streets) in downtown Sacramento is open starting on November 1, 2019 through January, 20, 2020.
+The Downtown Ice Skating Rink at St. Rose of Lima Park (7th & K Streets) in downtown Sacramento is open starting on November 1, 2019 through January, 20, 2020.
 Last year the rink was upgraded and enlarged to 6,800 square feet! ($) If ice skating is not for you – I find that watching others skate (especially the children) can be entertaining and fun.
 Check days/times.